-- Adding a new field to your table will not automatically add this field to your grid.
-You will need to manually add the field to your grid columns for it to display.
+If you add a new field to your table, it will not be automatically added to your grid.
+You must manually add the field to your grid columns in order for it to be displayed.

-- Deleting a grid will also delete all child pages connected to the grid if the child page doesn’t connect to any other views.
+If you delete a grid, all child pages connected to the grid will also be deleted, unless the child page is connected to other views.

 How To Guides

-There are several How-To Guides that use grid views to display records.
+Here are several guides that use grid views to display records:

 Track customer orders in a grid in an Orders App.